 The Parental Consent

-Mum and dad always try to make sure the little boys and girls stay away from trouble.
+Mum and dad would probably rather be in Europe taking part in a guided tour of Mont Blanc, but they’ve come along to try to make sure the little boys and girls stay away from trouble.
 What better way to be a good parent than to accompany a teenager to Coachella, right?
 I mean, I’m sure the kids won’t mind.
 Also, who’s gonna hold the camera for the mannequin challenge?

 Dad jokes and minivans notwithstanding, parents can actually be cool people.
 Let’s just hope they steer clear of the dab and the Nae-Nae.